Happy Birthday Dilip Kumar: These Rare Photos Of The 'First Khan' Of Bollywood Are Priceless!

 Soon, Dilip Kumar became the 'Tragedy King.'
 In his autobiography, 'The Substance And The Shadow,' the veteran actor confesses, "It was the pain I endured as the alienated child in school that surfaced from my subconscious when I was playing the early tragic roles in my career."
 Soon, Dilip changed the track and 'Azaad' came his way which went to become a swashbuckler hit.
 Over the years, Kumar starred in many memorable films like 'Devdas', 'Aan', 'Mughal-E-Azam', 'Madhumati', 'Ram Aur Shyam' amongst others.

-On the legendary actor's 96th birthday today, we revisit the bygone era and bring you some of his rare pictures which will surely make your day-
+On the legendary actor's 96th birthday today, we revisit the bygone era and bring you some of his rare photos which will surely make your day-

 Old Is Gold!